… and how you can address them.

 When a person eats, almost, if not all, of the physical senses are involved.
 They get to see the food, smell it, touch it, and even hear the crunch inside their mouth.
 These senses make eating more delightful.
 However, in their later years, some of these senses decline.
 With this decline, their appetite will not be as strong as before.
 To address this, accompany your loved one to get a regular checkup so that these sensory declines can be addressed.
 They may be prescribed with eyeglasses for their eyes or dentures for their teeth.

 The aging years can also put a senior person at risk for many illnesses and their complications.
 Hence, they will be prescribed with medications to avoid these ailments.
 However, the same medications can also bring in side effects that will affect their appetite.
 To address this, consult with their physician for other possible prescriptions that will not have appetite-changing side effects.
-If they need assistance in going to the doctor, our team providing live-in care in Laguna Hills, California can keep them company.
+If they need assistance in going to the doctor, our team providing live-in care in Irvine, California can keep them company.

 Seniors can also easily get constipated.
 Constipation can be caused by age-related changes on their digestive system or side effects to the medicine.
 To address this, ensure that your loved one gets to eat fiber-rich foods.
 These foods help ease up digestion so that your loved one can have improved bowel movement.
 When they’re not constipated, your senior loved one will also not feel like they’re full and will be encouraged to eat.